Bedroom count

 Property type

-Apple Valley, CA sits 8.0% more affordable than the $1,950/month national median, with 69 total rentals offering a smaller but accessible market for renters.
+Apple Valley runs 8.0% more affordable than the $1,950/month national median, positioning it as a more accessible market for renters compared to many other metros.

 Median rent in Apple Valley